Egg paleopathology: Multilayered shell

 Oligocene strata from West Germany have produced 27 multilayered gecko eggs.
 Another multilayered egg from West Germany is not a gecko egg.
 The shells of these eggs were broken in the typical fashion of hatching eggs, interpreted by the original describers as meaning that the pathological eggshell was not fatal to the developing embryos.
 In a 2001 survey of fossil eggshell pathologies, Karl F. Hirsch criticized these authors on the basis that multilayered eggs were "very unlikely" to allow embryos to hatch because even if the pores of the secondary shell layer were perfectly aligned with those of the primary layer the eggshell would still be too thick for the struggling neonate to break free.

 Extraspherulitic growth units are sometimes found in otherwise normal eggs.
 In Jurassic specimens from Colorado these are rare, but occupy almost the entire shell layer in specimens obtained from Late Cretaceous Montana.
 Egg shell has been recovered from the Milk River area of Alberta which may have been partially dissolved and then had additional calcite deposited on it.

 Undocumented pathologies

-Irregularities in the surface of an egg and unusual egg shapes can be caused by convulsions contractions of the uterus.
+Irregularities in the surface of an egg and unusual egg shapes can be caused by convulsions or contractions of the uterus.
 Eggs can be wrinkled, bulged, ridged, or have nodules.
 Eggs can be restricted, bound, or truncated.
 These pathological eggs often have shell units and internal microstructures that are not interlocked as tightly as those of healthy eggs.
 These phenomena have not been found in fossil eggs.
 Ovum in ovo has low preservation potential and has not yet been observed in the fossil record.
 The term ovum in ovo has been used for multilayered dinosaur eggs although this is inaccurate use of the term.
 Pathologies of eggshell are difficult to recognize in fossil specimens.
 Hirsch concludes that the majority of pathological phenomena known to occur in modern eggs are not represented in the fossil record.